anishasr/plp_lab4/README.md

 }
 ```

-6) Can functions in your language return multiple values at the same time?
+**6) Can functions in your language return multiple values at the same time?
 How is that
 implemented?
 If not, are there ways around that problem?
-What are they?
+What are they?**
 <br> Functions in C cannot return multiple values the same way a language like Python does (return x, y).
 But data structures such as arrays and C's 'struct' can be used to achieve this functionality.

 #### Code Example: